 This transformation will take time (years), but we are looking for an incremental approach and continuous improvement.

-I’ll use Donovan Brown’s definition “DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.” and “I choose value over software”.
-For me, “value over software” means that we need to produce value for our users and that might mean avoiding writing code or removing code to make things better.
+I’ll use Donovan Brown’s definition “DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.”
+Trunk Based Development is essential for continuous delivery and DevOps.

 I use these thoughts as guiding principles to improvement.
 The Accelerate Book highlights what they’ve learned from years of State of DevOps Reports research and TBD along with the DevOps concepts are indicators of higher performing teams.